wltrimbl/2013-10-17-uic/lessons/thw-git/remote.md

 ### Exercise : Fork Our GitHub Repository

-In step 1, you will make a copy "fork" of our test repository TESTREPO on github.
+In step 1, you will make a copy "fork" of our test repository {{page.bootcamp_slug}}
+on github.
 This gives you a copy of this repository that you control.

 In step 2, you will make a copy of **your** fork of the repository on your